retro16/acsi2stm/doc/gemdrive.md

 Since version 4.2, GemDrive is compatible with EmuTOS.
 Setting it up however is a bit challenging.
 This file explains in details how to properly install it.

 ### Setting up boot SD card

 You need at least 2 SD cards and 2 slots on your ACSI2STM.
-EmuTOS cannot boot on GemDrive, so you need at least 1 Atari-formated SD card.
+EmuTOS cannot boot on GemDrive, so you need at least 1 Atari-formatted SD card.

 **Alternative:** Use a floppy disk as boot drive.
 In that case you need only a single SD card.

 * Create a small disk image (`hd0.img`) on the boot SD card.
-30MB is recommended.
+5MB-30MB is recommended.
 * Partition the image using ICD PRO's `ICDFMT.PRG`.
   * No need to make the disk bootable.